Terms and Conditions

 7.a.
 Gift vouchers can be redeemed in full or in part to purchase Tickets for participating Events in person or by telephone via the Theatre’s box office or on the Theatre’s websites.

 7.b.
-Gift vouchers expire at the end of the month one year after the purchase date.
-Expired vouchers cannot be redeemed or refunded.
+Gift Vouchers expire two years after the purchase date, unless otherwise specified.
+Expired vouchers cannot be redeemed, refunded or extended.
 The expiry date is clearly printed on all vouchers.

 7.c.
 Gift vouchers cannot be exchanged for cash.